-- Why won't the police just come and arrest the homeless people?
+- Why won't the police arrest people experiencing homelessness?

-- Why does the city have so many homeless people?
+- Why does Portland have so many people experiencing homelessness?

-- What has the City previously done, and why are there still homeless people?
+- What has the City previously done, and why are there still people experiencing homelessness?

 - What is the City going to do to end homelessness?